abailly/abailly.github.io/slides/mode-of-existence-of-software.md

 ![](/images/rosetta-stone.jpg)

 <div class="notes">
+* **Completion** : our obsession with reaching goals, ending things ---> vs. experiencing and living
 * transduction:
     * a device or process to transform energy between 2 different forms
     * a relation over 2 languages